daren996/PaperReading/MOD/ER Explanations.md

 (need two pictures here)

+**Formulation**

+we define an explanation as a model g ∈ G, where G is a class of potentially interpretable models, such as linear models, decision trees, or falling rule lists

 ## Reference

 Ribeiro, M. T., Singh, S., & Guestrin, C. (2016, August). **Why should i trust you?: Explaining the predictions of any classifier.** In *Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining* (pp. 1135-1144).
 ACM.